Agile – Playful – Fearless

 You won’t find out our full size until we’re five years old, but once fully-grown Siberian’s they are one of the larger sized cats, albeit not quite the size of a Maine coon.
 Females can weigh from 3.5 to 6kg and males 5.5 to 8kg and sometimes even larger.
-Siberian cats are normally about 30cm tall and have big round paws with tufts of fur between our toes and a muscly, sturdy build.
+Siberian cats are normally about 30cm tall.
+Siberian cats have big round paws with tufts of fur between our toes and a muscly, sturdy build.
 Our thick, luxurious coat comes in almost every different colour.
 Mine is a dashing mackerel tabby but it’s common to find us in red, gold, white, and silver and we have a regal ruff around our necks.
 All the better for our famous fluffy cuddles!

 Siberian cats naturally have a nice fluffy belly, typically white like their chests and legs.
 You shouldn’t be able to feel rolls of fat but don’t be alarmed by a round fluffy belly.
 Help keep your cat healthy by feeding a high quality, natural, animal protein rich diet like Scrumbles.
 Our range of natural dry cat food has up to 97% animal protein.
 Choose from salmon or chicken.
 The high meat content and optimal omega 6 and 3 ratio helps keep their luscious fur silky and de-matted.

 Siberian cats grooming needs